johnstarr-ling/pandas-puzzles/README.md

 Note that this repository assumes _no experience_ with `pandas`, though I _do_ expect that you have at least some Python experience. `pandas` beginners (cubs?) should start with the `easy` puzzles; those who have more experience with the package (yearlings?) can skim through these puzzles to ensure they've got good fundamentals. `medium` puzzles introduce more complex and less-common `pandas` methods and functions.
 Both `easy` and `medium` puzzles grow step-wise in difficulty and have more hand-holding regarding coding logic. `hard` puzzles attempt to mimic "real-world applications": each problem gives you a goal, raw data, and a gold dataframe, and you must figure out how to process the raw data into the gold dataframe.

+All puzzles are in Jupyter notebooks[^2] (`.ipynb` files) -- **please solve the notebooks on Google Colab (links provided below).** To actually write code on the notebook, you will need to make a copy of the notebook.

-All puzzles are in Jupyter notebooks (`.ipynb` files).
-Each problem is numbered and contains three kinds of cells: __goal__ cells tell you what you are supposed to do, __solution__ cells show you the intended output (though the actual solution itself is hidden), and __code__ cells are where you write your answer. __Code__ cells are marked with the comment `### YOUR CODE HERE`.
-If you find solutions that are more efficient than mine, please let me know and I will include this in the possible solutions set for each problem.
+Within each notebook, each puzzle is numbered and contains three kinds of cells: __goal__ cells tell you what you are supposed to do, __solution__ cells show you the intended output (though the actual solution itself is hidden), and __code__ cells are where you write your answer. __Code__ cells are marked with the comment `### YOUR CODE HERE`.
+If you find solutions that are more efficient than mine, please let me know and I will include them in the possible solutions set for each problem.

 Some tips for solving these problems:
 - Documentation is your friend.
 Use [it](https://pandas.pydata.org/docs/).